dj0nny/pokemon-team-builder/README.md

 The purpose of this project is to develop a team builder for Pokèmon games.

-The available Pokémon will go from the 1st to the 7th generation (Excluding the 8th generation as it came out on November 15th 2019)
+The available Pokémon will go from the 1st to the 7th generation (excluding the 8th generation as it came out on November 15th 2019)

 ## What is your motivation for creating this project?